For Hire

 Here are some titles that fit what I'm looking to do next.

-I'm looking for a senior+ level IC role with room to grow.
-I envision myself working in a cross-functional role alongside developers in a position I can embrace my skills as an educator to work.
+I'm looking for a senior+ level role with room to grow.
+I envision myself working in a cross-functional role alongside developers in a position I can embrace my skills as an educator.

 • Developer/Technical Community Advocate